Can You Get a Deal Buying Two Cars at Once?

 Financing may be harder for two cars

 When you apply for financing at the dealership or elsewhere, you’ll need to prove your budget can handle two car payments at once.
-Lenders will not let you consolidate into a single loan either, so you’ll have to go through the paperwork twice.
+In addition, most lenders will not let you consolidate into a single auto loan, so you’ll have to go through the paperwork twice.

 Other financial considerations